Skip to content

 adding ribs to a pot of tomato sauce

-Drain the pasta and mix it in a separate large skillet with some of the sauce, cheese, and about ½ to 1 cup of boiling water, then serve.
+Bring it all together: I drain the pasta and toss it into a large skillet with some of the rich short rib sauce, a generous sprinkle of cheese, and about ½ to 1 cup of pasta water to help everything meld together.
+I give it a good stir until the sauce coats every piece, then it’s ready to serve.

 short rib pasta with herbs